A Corroborative Approach to Verification and Validation of Human--Robot Teams

-Our contribution, and the approach explored in this paper, combines formal methods, simulation-based testing, and user validation through experiments with a real robot, in the context of HRI.
-We refer to this approach as \emph{assurance-based verification}, because we seek to gain confidence in the resulting assurances from the complementary V\&V techniques.
-If the assurances agree when verifying and validating the same requirement through the three techniques, we will be more confident in the results.
-Otherwise, an iterative process is needed to refine and improve the truthfulness of the \textit{assets}, the system and requirement models underpinning each technique.
-Hence, assurance-based verification provides increased confidence in the assurances, compared to using V\&V techniques in isolation.
+Our contribution, presented in this paper, is twofold: \begin{enumerate} \item \newer{To propose an approach to the verification and validation of robots and autonomous systems that allows different V\&V techniques to corroborate one another, and where the outcomes from applying one technique are used to improve the other techniques.
+This approach, called \emph{corroborative V\&V}, provides a greater degree of certainty in the V\&V results than would be found in using the V\&V techniques individually.} \item \newer{To demonstrate the effectiveness of corroborative V\&V by applying it to the most critical part of a collaborative manufacturing HRI scenario, the robot-to-human handover task.} \end{enumerate} In this paper we combine formal methods, simulation-based testing, and user validation through experiments with a real robot, in the context of HRI.
+If the evidence agrees when verifying and validating the same requirement through the three techniques, we will be more confident in the results.
+Otherwise, an iterative process is used to refine and improve the truthfulness of the \textit{assets}, the system and requirement models underpinning each technique.
+Hence, corroborative V\&V provides increased confidence in the evidence, compared to using V\&V techniques in isolation.
 At the same time, by enabling V\&V to span across multiple levels of detail or abstraction, our approach provides a thorough exploration of the robot's range of behaviours, thus overcoming limitations of individual V\&V techniques.